mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ## Migratory Event
 A location jump from one location to a new, unoccupied one.
 ## Migratory Chain
-A sequence of "forward moving," jumps in space migratory events that end at a terminal node/taxa/culture.
+A chronological sequence of jumps through connected nodes that end at a terminal node/taxa/culture.
 ## Migratory History
-A collection of chains spanning the whole tree, with a "deepest chain" starting at a given location.
+A collection of chains spanning the whole tree.

 ---
 # Basic assumptions
 1. A migratory chain occupies one location at a time ("propensity to migrate" passed location to location).
-2. A chain corresponds with a mass population movement.
+2. A chain corresponds with a population movement.
 When a chain moves from its location to a new one, a new chain starts in its place.
 3. Migratory chains move to new locations at random times, according to an Exponential/Poisson density.
 4. Each migratory chain is unique in that it has its own parameters.
 ---